Fiscal Sponsorship

 A simple, efficient structure

-Fiscal sponsorship is a practical arrangement that allows teams like ours to be housed with an existing nonprofit in order to access essential back-office services — accounting, human resources, grants and contract management, and legal and compliance support, rather than building those functions for ourselves, which would be both costly and inefficient.
+Fiscal sponsorship is a practical arrangement for small teams like ours to access essential back-office services — accounting, human resources, grants and contract management, and legal and compliance support — through an existing nonprofit rather than building those functions ourselves, which would be costly and inefficient.

 Alaska Venture Fund is fiscally sponsored by New Venture Fund (NVF), a 501(c)(3) public charity.
-In this relationship, NVF handles fiduciary oversight and administrative services, which helps us stay lean, compliant and able to direct more of our resources into work here in Alaska.
+NVF provides financial and administrative support that helps us stay lean, compliant and able to direct more of our resources into work here in Alaska.
+A small percentage of our annual budget is allocated as an administrative fee to cover the cost of these services.

-Fiscal sponsorship has existed since the 1950s and has grown rapidly across the nonprofit sector over the last two decades, with hundreds of fiscal sponsors now supporting thousands of charitable projects with a diverse range of missions.
-Groups choose fiscal sponsorship because it reduces overhead and allows more resources to reach communities.
+Fiscal sponsorship has been widely adopted across the nonprofit sector over the last two decades, with hundreds of fiscal sponsors now supporting thousands of charitable projects across a wide range of missions.
+Groups choose this model because it reduces overhead and allows more resources to reach communities.

-Operating within a fiscal sponsor structure does not mean the sponsor sets our agenda or leads our programs, fundraising, or objectives — those are conducted by our Alaska team.
-We establish our own strategy, cultivate our own funder relationships, secure our own funding and determine our own priorities; NVF ensures our plans are charitable and comply with the law.
-We only work with funders and partners who respect the independence and the importance of Alaskan voices.
+Fiscal sponsorship does not mean the sponsor sets our agenda or influences our programs, fundraising or objectives.
+Those decisions are made here in Alaska.
+We set our own strategy, secure our own funding and determine our own priorities.
+NVF ensures our work remains charitable and complies with the law.
+We only work with funders and partners who respect the independence and importance of Alaskan voices.

 What fiscal sponsorship is (and isn’t)